amaiya/onprem/README.md

 #### Specifying the Local Model to Use

-The default LLM engine is [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), and the default model is currently a 7B-parameter model called **Zephyr-7B-beta**, which is automatically downloaded and used.
+The default LLM backend is [llama-cpp-python](https://github.com/abetlen/llama-cpp-python), and the default model is currently a 7B-parameter model called **Zephyr-7B-beta**, which is automatically downloaded and used.
 The two